swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

     out))
 ```

 This looks pretty straight forward, very similar to `listen`.
-Let
+Let's
 write a simple function for constructing a query url:

 ```